PKU Parent – Victoria [email protected]

 Communications & Digital Media Administrator

 Bella has many talents with a can-do attitude, she is our IT go-to when the computer says ‘no’.
-Bella completed a Batchelor’s degree in Professional Communications.
+Bella completed a Bachelor’s degree in Professional Communications.
 She brings a fresh approach to our communications and digital events strategies while managing the MDDA website and the digital event services at our annual conference.
 Bella’s brother has PKU, so she understands how important it is to effectively communicate and represent MDDA’s mission.
 Bella can’t wait to pack her backpack and travel overseas again with her friends

 Special Project Management